Skip to main content

 SF

 Founder & CEO of VeloRank.
+Quoted in The Washington Times on AI adoption and workforce trends (August 2026).
 Google Analytics and HubSpot certified digital marketing expert with over a decade of experience helping Minnesota SMBs dominate local search.

 Get More Local SEO Insights